 Plate and serve immediately with scrumptious spicy-sweet soy maple ginger dipping sauce, toasted sesame seeds, and sliced green onion.
 These are super irresistible!

 Expert Tips and FAQ

-Use a nonstick pan so the dumplings don't tear.
+- Use a nonstick pan so the dumplings don't stick and tear.

 Potstickers are a popular type of medium size Chinese pan fried dumpling.